 Address: 307 Cliff Dr, Laguna Beach, CA 92651

-In the middle between San Diego and Los Angeles, Laguna Beach is a popular location for art lovers and enthusiasts.
-There is a celebration of the area’s numerous local artists across the town.
-Everywhere you look, you’ll see street art, murals in stores and lampposts, and several art galleries and expositions.
+In between San Diego and Los Angeles, about 90 minutes from San Diego, Laguna Beach is a popular location for art lovers and enthusiasts alike.
+Even outside of the Laguna Art Museum is a celebration of the area’s numerous local artists across the town.
+Everywhere you look you’ll see street art, particularly murals in stores and lampposts, as well as several art galleries and expositions.

-Address: 910 N Harbor Dr, San Diego, CA 92101, USA
+Address: 910 N Harbor Dr, San Diego, CA 92101

-The USS Midway Museum has exhibits that tell stories about the history of naval warfare through the ages, including World War II and the Cold War.
-There are also interactive displays that allow visitors to try out different tasks like operating a radar system or piloting an aircraft carrier during an attack run on Pearl Harbor!
+Exhibits here tell stories about the history of naval warfare through the ages, including World War II and the Cold War.
+There are also interactive displays that allow visitors to try out different tasks like operating a radar system or piloting an aircraft carrier during an attack run on Pearl Harbor.

 See Related: Best Things to Do in Calabasas, California

-5. Go surfing at Mission Beach near downtown San Diego
+6. Go Surfing at Mission Beach

 Going surfing at Mission Beach is a fun way to spend a day away from the heart of downtown San Diego without straying too far.
 Mission Beach is located about five miles south of downtown, which makes it a great place for an afternoon or morning spent on the sand as you enjoy the sun, surf, and sandy beaches.

-See Related: Best Things to do in Guerneville, California
+See Related: Best Things to Do in Guerneville, California

-7. Roam around the San Diego Zoo
+8. Roam Around the San Diego Zoo

-Address: 2920 Zoo Dr, San Diego, CA 92101, USA
+Address: 2920 Zoo Dr, San Diego, CA 92101

 This place is a great way to see nature up close and personal, and you can even get up close with some of the animals yourself!
 You’ll be able to see monkeys, tigers, giant apes, giraffes, rhinos, and a wide range of exotic birds in their natural habitat.